haticekck/object_detection/README.md

 ## Author

-Developed as part of a deep learning computer vision project focused on traffic analysis.
+Developed as a group of students as part of a computer vision project focused on traffic analysis.

 ---